ripter/pforth-raylib/README.md

 * Lots of missing words.
 * file paths in .fth files are relative to the pforth executable location.
 They should be relative to the file location instead.
 * Segfaults instead of giving error or crash info.
+* Hexcode instead of word on unknown word.
+* TOS does not work if the stack is empty.
+*

 ---